U.S. Educators’ Conscientious Objection Pledge to End Complicity in

 Jan Haaken (Portland State University)

-Janet Jakobsen (Barnard College)
+Janet Jakobsen (Columbia University Barnard College)

 Janet Winston (California State Polytechnic University, Humboldt)

-Jay Arena (College of Staten Island)
+Jay Arena (City University of New York College of Staten Island)

 Jazmine Janay Cuevas (Cornell University)